 School of Law graduates should order caps, gowns, tassels, and announcements through the Arlington Campus Bookstore at 703-993-8170.
-Commencement announcements may also be ordered at the Commencement Fair, March 4-6, 2014 from 11am – 7pm at Johnson Center, TBD.
+Commencement announcements may also be ordered at the Commencement Fair, March 6-8, 2017 from 10am – 7pm in Johnson Center Atrium, Fairfax Campus.
 Announcements are not invitations to the Commencement ceremony.

-A photographer will be on hand for cap and gown photos before the Commencement ceremony, May 17, from 8 to 9 a.m. on the North Plaza.
+A photographer will be on hand for cap and gown photos before the Commencement ceremony, starting at 8 a.m. on the Mason Pond Drive.
 Photographers will be present at all convocation events to photograph the ceremonies.

 All campus parking lots are available for guest parking.
-Handicapped and special assistance parking is available in Lot A, adjacent to the Patriot Center’s South Entrance.
+Handicapped and special assistance parking is available in Lot A, adjacent to the EagleBank Arena’s South Entrance.
 DO NOT park at University Mall; cars parked at the shopping center may be towed.